alfredodeza/llmops-duke-aipi/README.md

 * [Setting up your Rust Development environment](https://www.coursera.org/learn/rust-fundamentals/home/week/1)

-**Weekly Demo delivery:** Describe your programming language choice and what are some of the advantages and potential pitfalls.
+**Weekly Demo video prompt:** Describe your programming language choice and what are some of the advantages and potential pitfalls.

 ### Week 3: Interacting with Large Language Models